How To Fix 404 Errors On Your Website

 Two Problems with Crawl Tools

-However, there are two major problems with crawl tools.
+However, there are two problems with crawl tools.

 - Limited Scope.
 The biggest problem is that crawl tools only check your website for broken links.
-What about all the other ways people find broken pages on your website—like broken links contained on social media, email newsletters, offline marketing, and more?
-As a result, crawl tools miss out on a lot of errors.
+What about all the other ways people find not-found errors on your website?
+That includes broken links contained on social media, email newsletters, offline marketing, and more.
+Because crawl tools aren’t designed to crawl these sources, crawl tools can miss out on a lot of errors.

 - No Sense of Priority.
 Crawl tools also typically don’t offer any type of priority regarding your website’s 404 error pages.
 That is because crawl tools do not look at visitors to those pages.
 Without visit information, crawl tools cannot tell you about the spikes in 404 error activity that are costing you business.
 Crawl tools are also unable to tell you how many customers you are losing due to 404 errors.